 Many offices in Austria have a working day of 8 to 5, except on Fridays, when employees are encouraged to go home at 3 p.m.
 Endless “Summer Fridays” aside, the country is also one of the best in the world for people looking to relocate; according to a recent study, 80 percent of expats in Austria said that their work-life balance improved since they moved there (compared to 53 per cent by one hundred of the world average).
 We imagine that those epic views of the Alps could have helped to tilt the.
 Working on Sundays is prohibited in Luxembourg (exceptions include maintenance and safety work), which is a government restriction that we can support.

 The country also performs well in sleep and vacation departments, with citizens receiving an average of 7.2 hours of sleep per night and a minimum of five weeks of paid annual leave, in addition to national holidays.
 A country with early afternoon naps has reduced that issue of working life (naps have been shown to increase productivity).
 If you need another reason to find a job in Spain, what do you think of an annual 30-day holiday allowance?.
-If you live outside the UK, you can visit Europe to see what you need to do before working in a European country.
+As one of the world's leading economies (by GDP) and among the largest exporters of goods, Germany is full of incredible opportunities for career-minded people looking to work abroad.